 Speaker fact: One of the key factors that determine how loud a speaker can get is wattage.
 A lot of times you’ll see this in the product description: “50-watt subwoofer!”
 This refers to how much power the speaker draws.
 Basically, the higher that number is, the louder the speaker can get.

 The AOMAIS Sport II packs in two speakers at 10 watts each for a total of 20 watts, a rarity in the $ category.
 This gives it the power to pump up the volume and still be heard no matter what’s happening around it.
 The IPX7 rating means that it can be submerged in up to 1.5 meters of water for 30 minutes and suffer no ill effects, as long as you close the charging-port cover.

 The battery charges in a flash, provided you define “a flash” as “about 2.5 hours.
 That charge lasts up to 12 hours, depending on factors like volume; playing it at full volume drains the battery in about seven hours.
 It can even be paired with other AOMAIS speakers to create a true “surround” sound.

-At just under $36, this little thing can’t be beat.
+Priced at $40, this little thing can’t be beat.
 It makes a great gift for anyone who wants to bring their music wherever they go.
 From the beach to the bathroom, the AOMAIS Sport II is an awesome option that sounds like it costs WAY more.